Grogs/fullstack-scalajs-workshop/README.md

 2. Add an empty Map inside the modal.
     * Put the map related code in the `me.gregd.scalax.GoogleMaps.render` which runs every time the user opens the Map.
     * See https://developers.google.com/maps/documentation/javascript/examples/map-simple
+    * `render` has the element you should render the map to as a parameter.
     * NOTE: In the docs a JavaScript object literal is used when creating the `Map`, and the center's latitude and logitude.
       But we don't pass object literals from ScalaJS if we can avoid it.
 We want type safety!
       So, instead, you will have to pass a instance of `MapOptions` to `Map` and create a `LatLng` for the center.

-3. Add a Marker for each Hotel.
+3. Add a Marker for each conference.
     * See https://developers.google.com/maps/documentation/javascript/examples/marker-simple
-    * You'll have to call the backend for the hotels again, in the same way we did last week using the Autowire Client.
     * NOTE: Again, like the Map, we won't use an object literal to configure the marker, use `MarkerOptions` instead.

 4. Update the Map's LatLngBounds, so the Map focuses on the right area.